raoguchi/dsc106-wi24/syllabus.md

   the exam after the exam is complete
 - Using code provided in class, by the textbook or any other assigned reading or video, with attribution
-- Google searching for documentation on Python or `pandas`
+- Using Google to search for documentation.
 - Working together with other students on assignments without copying or sharing answers
 - Posting a question about your approach to a problem on Ed, without sharing